 Look straight at the camera with a neutral expression.
 Your mouth should be closed and you shouldn’t smile.

 There you have it, seven simple steps to help you take the perfect passport photo.
-We adapted these tips from advice provided by the Passport Office, and if you’d like more information, you can find an overview of the rules for digital passport photos here.
+We adapted these tips from advice provided by the Passport Office, and if you’d like more information, you can find an overview of the rules for digital passport photos on their website.

 Imagery courtesy of the Passport Office.